boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 ### Highlights

 Highlights are how you show the relevant portion of the search to your user.
 Usually they just consist of a relevant potion of text extracted from the document with the matching terms highlighted.
-I am not sure how elastic actually achieves this under the hood, but if you are curious you can read https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/ which explains how I created one some years ago.
+I am not sure how elastic actually achieves this under the hood, but if you are curious you can read https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/ which explains how I created one some years ago and compared it to other solutions.

-Thankfully elastic can do this for you.
+Thankfully elastic can do this for you saving you the effort.
 Add highlight to your query and it will return highlights for the matching fields.

 {{<highlight json>}}
 {